get-wrecked/react-code-excersize/README.md

 **DO NOT UPLOAD YOUR SOLUTION TO A PUBLIC GITHUB REPO**

 Feel free to clone this repo or download the two required parts (the Medal Video player zip file and videos.json).
-When you have completed your work, email ken@medal.tv a zip file of your project (please do not include your `node_modules` folder).
+When you have completed your work, email ken@medal.tv a zip file of the project (or a link to a zip file if your email client doesn't allow you to send zip files, please do not include your `node_modules` folder).

 #### Can I use tools like NextJS or Create React App?
 Yes absolutely, use any tool you would like as long as it allows you to follow the technology requirements.

+#### How do I include the video player package?
+Please use the `file:` syntax in your package.json file.
+You can learn more here: https://docs.npmjs.com/files/package.json#local-paths